awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/ingestion/configure-ingestion-endpoint.md

     * Warm pool: Warm pool gives you the ability to decrease latency of ingestion service scale up.
 For more information, please refer to [Warm pools for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-warm-pools.html).

 * **Enable HTTPS**: Users can choose HTTPS/HTTP protocol for the Ingestion endpoint.

+    !!! warning "Warning"

+        If you switch between enabling HTTPS and disabling HTTPS, ingestion service interruption will occur.

     * Enable HTTPS: If users choose to enable HTTPS, the ingestion server will provide HTTPS endpoint.
         * Domain name: input a domain name.

             !!! note "Note"

                 Once the ingestion server is created, use the custom endpoint to create an alias or CNAME mapping in your Domain Name System (DNS) for the custom endpoint.

         * SSL Certificate: User need to select an ACM certificate corresponding to the domain name that you input.
 If there is no ACM certificate, please refer [create public certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) to create it.

     * Disable HTTPS: If users choose to disable HTTPS, the ingestion server will provide HTTP endpoint.